T-Rizzle12/Custom-Gmod-Bot/README.md

+# Important
+This is a player bot so you will need to set the game to multiplayer and have a open player spot to create one.

+This mod is also in Beta, there will be bugs, but constant updates with new features.

+Please DO NOT CLONE THIS REPOSITORY.
+I actively update this repository and certain functions may break when I do so.
+Download the file attached to the latest relase of this addon instead.
+Thank You!

 # Why I made this mod
 I made this because I usually have to play Gmod alone and I also wanted to see what I could do with the nextbot system.

 Special thanks to [Zenlenafelex [PSF]](https://steamcommunity.com/profiles/76561198976669728) for helping me with the pathfinding code for the bot.

-# Important
-This is a player bot so you will need to set the game to multiplayer and have a open player spot to create one.
-This mod is also in Beta, there will be bugs, but constant updates with new features.

 # Current Cvars
 - CvarName, DefaultValue, CvarFlags, CvarDescription